 This fact alone should make you raise your eyebrows and realize that using engulfing bars as a way to enter gives you a sub-optimal entry at best.

-Now, most engulfing bar traders would argue that using engulfing bars as “confirmation” of a level increases their win rate (which isn’t true!).
+Now, most engulfing bar traders would argue that using engulfing candles as “confirmation” of a level increases their win rate (which isn’t true!).
 But, for the sake of the argument let’s play with the thought that it is and give the engulfing bars a +20% higher win rate.

 To be able to compare the 3 different examples above in detail, let’s put the numbers against each other over a 100-trade sample size.